twolfson/if-i-were-to-build-a-startup-web-app/explorations/2-django-allauth/README.md

     - You'll be able to find the debugging PIN in your console

 Additionally, we get `shell_plus` which gives us the same `--print-sql` support and automatic imports in an IPython shell

+Additionally, inside templates, a handy utility is `{% debug %}` which dumps all available context variables

 ## Setup Log
 - Copy from `1-django-contrib-auth-forms`